Gas-liquid phase separation at zero temperature: mechanical interpretation and implications for gelation: Results

-To conduct the second protocol, the AQS decompression, we used the configurations obtained by the instantaneous quenches at $\rho=0.92$ as the initial states.
-We decompressed these configurations by repeating the very small reduction of the density, by a value of $\Delta \rho$, followed by the minimization of the total energy of the system.
-We set the initial relative density decrement to $\Delta\rho/\rho\simeq10^{-4}$ and detected cavitation events by reducing the relative density decrements to $10^{-8}$, which follows the backtracking procedure~\cite{Lerner2009Locality,Karmakar2010Statistaical_f}.
-The cavitation points were determined as the density at points where the pressure increases by more than 50 percent.
-From Fig.~\ref{fig:presseigen}(a), we can observe that the pressure continues to decrease at positions far from $\rho_S\simeq0.92$, which indicates the hysteritic nature of the Sastry transition.
+For the AQS decompression, or process B, we used 100 configurations of $N=4000$ obtained by the process A at $\rho=0.92$ as initial states.
+We decompressed these configurations by repeating a very small reduction of the density, by a value of $\Delta \rho$, followed by the minimization of the total energy of the system.
+We set the initial relative density decrement to $\Delta\rho/\rho\simeq10^{-4}$ and detected a cavitation event by reducing the relative density decrement to $10^{-8}$, which follows the backtracking procedure~\cite{Lerner2009Locality,Karmakar2010Statisticala}.
+Figure~\ref{fig:press_b} shows the results of this procedure.
+We present trajectories of three samples out of 100 by filled circles and the corresponding data obtained by the process A is shown by the dashed line.
+The pressure continues to decrease in this process even below the Sastry density $\rho_S$ and at a certain density $\rho_c \ll \rho_S$, it jumps to a value comparable to the ones obtained by the process A. At this density $\rho_c$, the system forms a cavity.
+Practically, we defined the cavitation point $\rho_c$ as the density at which the pressure increases by more than 50 percent during the process B. Since the cavitation point $\rho_c$ shows large sample-to-sample fluctuations, it will be interesting future work to investigate their statistics.
+In Tab.~\ref{tab:densities}, we summarized three characteristic densities related to the Sastry transition: $\rho_S$, $\rho_c$, and $\rho_\ast$.
+The third one, $\rho_\ast$, will be defined later in Sec.~\ref{sec:energetics}.